 Work-related ill health and occupational disease

-- Around 13,000 deaths each year from work-related lung disease and cancer are estimated to have been caused by past exposure, primarily to chemicals and dusts, at work.
+- Around 13,000 deaths each year from occupational lung disease and cancer are estimated to have been caused by past exposures at work, primarily to chemicals and dusts.

-- An estimated 1.2 million people who worked in 2014/15 were suffering from an illness they believed was caused or made worse by work.
-516,000 of these were new cases which started in the year (LFS).
+- An estimated 1.3 million people who worked in 2015/16 were suffering from an illness they believed was caused or made worse by work.
+Of these, 0.5 million were new cases which started in the year (LFS).

-- Around 80% of the new work-related conditions in 2014/15 were musculoskeletal disorders or stress, depression or anxiety (LFS).
+- Around 80% of self-reported work-related conditions were musculoskeletal disorders or stress, depression or anxiety (LFS).

 Source: Labour Force Survey